fommil/fpmortals/manuscript/under-review.md

 resolution, an *ambiguous implicit* error is raised.

 Implicits are often defined on a `trait`, which is then extended by an object.
-This is to try and control the priority of the implicit relative to another more specific one, to avoid ambiguous implicits.
+This is to try and control the priority of an implicit relative to another more specific one, to avoid ambiguous implicits.

 The language's specification for corner cases, e.g. chaining of